adomani/advents/descriptions_with_tests.md

 Compute the maximum number of visited locations, assuming that the ray enters from *anywhere* on the boundary of the grid.

+*My input contained no empty line: every row and column of the diagram had at least one mirror.*

 [Solution in Lean](Advents/day16.lean)